ahaywood/adventof-2021/adventofjs/src/content/faqs/7__github.md

 order: 7
 ---

 Feel free to put _your_ code on GitHub.
-But, if you've paid for the solutions, please do no put _our_ code on GitHub.
+But, if you've paid for the solutions, do not put _our_ code on GitHub.

 You can include these challenges within your portfolio, but be honest about your contributions.